 Sometimes you drag yourself to a café to cure a hangover with bacon, and other times brunch is an event, which is when you go to Bills.
 Dress up, aim for one of the window seats and embrace a little breakfast cocktail – everyone is doing it here so you’ll get no side eye.
 This is the number one spot for American style-brunching with booze, where your perfectly poached eggs are served in a light, bright, elegant space and white awnings keep the sun off the footpath tables.

-Go here for: Left-of-centre breakfasts and coffee geekery
+Go here for: Left-of-centre breakfasts in the precinct of cool

-Located within one of the hippest buildings in Surry Hills (you’ll find Golden Age Cinema downstairs and the soon-to-be-opened Paramount House Hotel upstairs), this bright café delivers a menu that manages to straddle both America’s Deep South and Japan’s urban precincts.
-From the three-metre high floral displays or slick concrete floors, to the '90s hip hop soundtrack and intricate coffee-nerd pleasing menu, Paramount offers interesting breakfast fare in a beautiful setting.
+Located within one of the hippest buildings in Surry Hills (you’ll find Golden Age Cinema downstairs and the Paramount House Hotel upstairs), this bright café delivers a menu that manages to straddle both America’s deep south and Japan’s urban precincts.
+There's three-metre high floral displays warming up the slick concrete floors, a '90s hip hop soundtrack and an intricate, coffee-nerd pleasing menu.

 Go here for: Creative plant-based eating